GluuFederation/docs-ce-prod/3.1.4/source/index.md

 # Gluu Server Community Edition (CE) 3.1.4 Documentation
 ## Introduction
-The Gluu Server is a container distribution of free open source software for identity and access management (IAM).
+The Gluu Server is a container distribution of free open source software (FOSS) for identity and access management (IAM).
 SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy management.

 Common use cases include: